Iva, South Carolina 29655

 - Fireworks of any type are prohibited in camp.
 Items will be confiscated.

 - No dogs, cats, or pets are allowed in the camp except in fenced areas around private residences.
 For any special needs, please notify the Council Program Director via the permit.
+Any service animals permitted by the Council Program Director must stay leashed at all times.

 - Firewood There is an ample supply of firewood in the surrounding woods.
 Any fallen timber may be cut up and utilized as needed.
 Remember the next campers - a "Courtesy Pile" would be appreciated.
 Any group that cuts down or damages live or standing timber will be held financially responsible.